UIowaJinCho/UIowaJinCho.github.io/_pages/about.md

 Extracurricular activities
 ======
-When I have free time, I would like to keep myself busy with new things and here are what I have been up to throughout my life.
+When I have free time, I like to keep myself busy with new things.

 * Music:
-  * Used to be a drummer for a punk rock band in high school until I realized I had stage fright.
+  * I Used to be a drummer for a punk rock band in high school until I realized I had stage fright.
 * Athletic activities:
   * Swimming
   * Track Running
   * Snowboarding
-* Extra enthused for:
+* Particularly Enthused About:
   * Culinary arts
   * Scuba Diving
   * ![Bubbles](http://UIowaJinCho.github.io/images/bubbles.gif)
   * Free Diving
   * Camping and backpacking trips
-* Etc:
+* Others:
-  * Computer/Console Games in general
-    * Played in amateur league for Dota 1
-    * Playing Overwatch with my wife
-    * 150+ games on Steam so far..
   * Bartending
   * Comedy
   * Fishing
   * Racing
   * Motorcycles
-  * Electronics(and other things) Repair
+  * Electronics (and other things) Repair